 “Macao, a lucrative port of strategic importance in the development of international trade, was under Portuguese administration from the mid-16th century until 1999, when it came under Chinese sovereignty.
 With its historic street, residential, religious and public Portuguese and Chinese buildings, the historic centre of Macao provides a unique testimony to the meeting of aesthetic, cultural, architectural and technological influences from East and West.

 The site also contains a fortress and a lighthouse, the oldest in China.
 It bears witness to one of the earliest and longest-lasting encounters between China and the West, based on the vibrancy of international trade.”

-I visited this old Portuguese colony in 1985 before it once again became part of China.
+I visited the old Portuguese colony of Macao (Macau) in 1985 before it once again became part of China.
 I wrote this in my diary and blog:

 “Macau, a Portuguese colony from the 16th century, is now about to suffer the same destiny as Hong Kong in 1997.
 What is most exciting about Macau, and indeed the reason for most visits here, is the playing casinos.

 For my part five minutes in each of them was sufficient, just to have a look.
 The places are however very popular among the Hong Kong people who come over in large numbers to win money.

 What in my opinion was most interesting was however the Chinese streets.
 They are always full of life and people selling and buying all things possible.
 The old Portuguese buildings which according to my brochures were big sights were in my eyes almost ready to collapse.
 (Even symbolically, so to speak.)”